The 2026 Future City Wisconsin Regional Date is TBD – January 2026

 • Present and defend their design to a panel of technical judges.

 Why participate?
-This cross-curricular educational program allows students to do what engineers do—identify problems, learn the specs and brainstorm solutions, design solutions, build, test, and retest, and share their results.
+This cross-curricular educational program allows students to do what engineers do—identify problems, learn the specs, brainstorm solutions, design solutions, build, test, retest, and share their results.
 This process is called the Engineering Design Process.
 With the Engineering Design Process and project management at its center, Future City is an engaging way to build students’ 21st-century skills while they apply math and science concepts to real-world problems.
 Future City meets the following Academic Standards Compliance:

 • Common Core Standards: Science and Technical Literacy